Emadmasroor/E21-F25/HW/HW2.md

 # Create a list to collect data points
 data = [0] * N

+# Print some information
+print("Welcome to the reaction time game.") print(f"We will collect {N} samples.") print("Press button A when an LED lights up.")

 for j in range(N):
     # Turn off all LEDs